-- Deployment of NFD - Description of platform features discovered by NFD - Using NFD labels for optimizing workload placement - Runtime configuration of NFD
+- Deployment of NFD - Description of platform features discovered by NFD - Using NFD labels for optimizing workload placement - Runtime configuration of NFD intel.

-For more information on what Intel is doing with containers, see: https://networkbuilders.intel.com/network-technologies/intel-container-experience-kits
+For more information on what Intel is doing with containers, see https://networkbuilders.intel.com/intel-technologies/container- experience-kits.